EnhancedNetwork/TOHE-Docs/Advanced.md

 Agitator (Given to players if they hold the Agitator's bomb (hot potato) and don't pass it on)<br>
 Taskinator (Given to player if they do a task that the Taskinator did) Terrorist (Given to all players when Terrorist meets their win-condition)<br>
-Burst (Given to Killer if they killed a player with Burst & failed to stay in a vent when the detonation goes off)<br>
+Burst (Given to Killer if they killed a player with Burst & failed to stay in a vent when the detonation goes off)<br><br>

 - Misfire
 Deceiver (Whoever Deceiver’s ability is used on)<br>